 If you have a guitar that has a thin neck or a guitar that has high action, I personally have found it to be a lot more efficient to use a screw capo.
 This is because you can fine tune the tension that the capo exerts onto your guitar, making it to be personalized and more efficient.

 The only complaint that I have about a screw capo is that they take longer to adjust compared to any other capo.
 Screw capos allow you to put the perfect level of tension on a guitar regardless of the guitar’s neck size, string action, or fret position.

 While the screw capo is personable to each guitar, this design does come with its fair amount of disadvantages as well.
 Repositioning the capo takes a lot of time, especially compared to the trigger capo; every time you go to move the screw capo, you have to loosen the tension and then tighten it in order for it to stay at its new position.

 Using a screw capo on stage isn’t highly recommended and this is because the screw capo takes time to re-adjust and if you’re in a rush and don’t apply it correctly, you’re setting yourself up for poor tension levels.

-The best screw-on capo that I have ever used is the Planet Waves NS Classical Capo.
+The best screw-on capo that I have ever used is the D'Addario Classical Guitar Capo, Black.
 There are a lot of screw capos that are available on the market today that are outrageously expensive and for no good reason.
 I personally enjoy the Planet Waves NS Classical Capo because it’s the perfect choice to make if you have a classical guitar.

 As someone who often plays classical guitar, I know that it’s hard to find a capo that will fit your wider neck.
 This capo is inexpensive and it’s been crafted from aircraft-grade aluminum, meaning that the capo is built to withstand some abuse.